coderefinery/social-coding/talk.md

   [compatibility](https://en.wikipedia.org/wiki/License_compatibility).
 - Add a `LICENSE` file to your repository.
 - .emph[Do not design your own custom licenses] for open source/ open use: compatibility not clear.
-- Open source your code to make sure you are not locked out of your own code once you change affiliation.
+- Open source your code to make sure you are not locked out of your own code if you don't own it once you change affiliation.

 ---